fun facts about Dogs

 Dogs have approximately a sixth of the number of taste buds that humans have (1,700 taste buds vs a humans’ 9,000).
 According to studies dogs have the same four taste categories as humans, so they can identify sweet, sour, salty, and bitter.

-8. It’s a colorful world!
+8. It’s a colourful world!

 It has long been assumed that dogs can only see shades of grey.
-In reality, dogs can see colors, though the colors are less vivid and fewer than those seen by humans.
+In reality, dogs can see colours, though the colours are less vivid and fewer than those seen by humans.
 What’s even more interesting is the fact that dogs have three eyelids in each eye!
 In addition to a top and bottom lid, they have a “nictitating membrane” in the corner of their eye, primarily for removing dust and mucus from the cornea.

 9. Sweaty feet!